LIDSOL/nightlynight/docs/_posts/2018-1-22-Creating-a-Gnome-Dock-launcher-and-a-terminal-command-for-Firefox-Nightly.md

+---
+layout: post
+title: Creating a Gnome Dock launcher and a terminal command for Firefox Nightly
+---

 # Creating a Gnome Dock launcher and a terminal command for Firefox Nightly

 Pascal Chevrel | January 22, 2018 | [Original post](https://blog.nightly.mozilla.org/2018/01/22/335/)